CorrelAid/hugo-website/content/de/blog/2021-09-16_tidytuesday_challenge.md

 In this highly hypothetical thought experiment we assume the following:

-* there exists a migrant party -all voters with migrant background share homogenous political alignments
+* there exists a migrant party-all voters with a migrant background share a similar political orientation represented by the migrant party
-* all voters of immigrant origin vote for the migrant party
+* all voters of immigrant origin vote for the migrant party (no abstentions)
 * only the first votes (“Erststimmen”) were being assessed.
 With the first vote, an electorate can vote the MP directly into parliament.
 Hence, the contestant with the highest number of votes wins the seat in parliament

-The top left plot highlights the first scenario in which all voters of migrant descend who are eligible to vote, actually vote for migrant party.
+The top left plot portrays the first scenario in which all eligible migrant voters vote for the migrant party.
 In 4 constituencies, the number of votes given to the migrant party would outnumber the party with the highest share of votes in 2017, namely

 Constituency        |Party                                            |No. of votes |Migrant party votes|
 |------------------|-----------------------------------|-------------|--------------------|